natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 	}
 }
 ```
+Without `yield return null`, Unity runs the loop **fully for the amount of time in one frame**, therefore blocking the editor and the intermediate values will never be seen.
+The object will disappear instantly.

+In order to see the fading effect, the effect of each loop must be seen per frame -- rendered out to the viewer.

-Without `yield return null`, Unity runs the loop **countless amount of time in one frame**, therefore *blocking* the editor.
-Therefore, we have to use `yield return` to return the control back to Unity and return back at the `for` loop in the next frame.  as if it gains control back even for a split second the editor will not block.
+Therefore, we have to use `yield return` to return the control back to Unity and return back at the `for` loop in the next frame.

 Then we can call the Coroutine inside `OnCollisionEnter2D`, right after we instantiate the mushroom:
 ```java